mcomiller/mcomiller.github.io/README.md

-# mcomiller
 theme: jekyll-theme-minimal
-title: Octocat's homepage
+title: Star in the Maze
 description: Bookmark this to keep an eye on my project updates!
 Website Project